Driver's Safety: Tailgating Accidents Must Be Stopped

 The highways all around my county in Central Ohio are growing more dangerous by the day, because over 45 additional vehicles begin to cruise our highways every 24 hours (Ohio DOT, 2016).

-Why, that is 300+ more vehicles every week and at least 1,350 more cars and trucks every month!
-That makes a lot of new opportunities for disaster, especially in poor weather conditions and during some bouts of our famous ongoing road construction.
+This addition makes a lot of new opportunities for disaster, especially in poor weather conditions, at night, and during some bouts of our famous ongoing road construction.

 I hate to have another driver tailgating me on the roadways, but I have heard a variety of methods for foiling the tailgater.